loeeeee/TransformerTimeSeriesForecastForWaterTreatmentPlant/README.md

 I am considering include the data later when the repo is ready

-## If you like this repo, do not forget to give it a star
+## If you like this repo, please consider give it a star

 😀